-Biomechanics has long been looked at when investigating possible causes to injuries.
-Alteration of the load bearing characteristics of the foot has been suggested by several studies to be the underlying problem in plantar fasciitis.
-Microtears and chronic degenerative changes result from the increased tensile stress places on the fascia due to the changes in biomechanics.
-Muscles tightness is one factor that can lead to changes in gait mechanics and load bearing of the foot.
+Biomechanics has long been looked at when investigating possible causes of injuries.
+Alteration of the load-bearing characteristics of the foot has been suggested by several studies to be the underlying problem in plantar fasciitis.
+Microtears and chronic degenerative changes result from the increased tensile stress placed on the fascia due to the changes in biomechanics.
+Muscle tightness is one factor that can lead to changes in gait mechanics and load bearing of the foot.
 Hamstring tightness has recently been investigated as a factor in plantar fasciitis and has been shown to induce prolonged forefoot loading due to increased knee flexion during gait.
 A rapid progression through the contact phase of gait results from increased knee flexion and in turn increases forefoot pressure.
-The fascia is a fixed length ligament, so an increase in forefoot pressure results in increased tension at it’s insertion on the calcaneous.
+The fascia is a fixed-length ligament, so an increase in forefoot pressure results in increased tension at its insertion on the calcaneus.
 The increased time spent on the forefoot in gait leads to a chronic traction injury that is localized to the hindfoot insertion of the fascia; which is consistent with the symptoms of heel pain.

-Biomechanical deficits have long been contributed to injuries.
+Biomechanical deficits have long contributed to injuries.
 Only recently has hamstring tightness been shown to have an effect on plantar fasciitis.
-Hamstring tightness effects every step, resulting in a biomechanical deficit which may contribute to tensile overload of the plantar fasciitis.
-The recent studies suggest that all patients with plantar fasciitis should be evaluated for hamstring tightness.
+Hamstring tightness affects every step, resulting in a biomechanical deficit which may contribute to a tensile overload of the plantar fasciitis.
+Recent studies suggest that all patients with plantar fasciitis should be evaluated for hamstring tightness.
 Physical therapy treatment for plantar fasciitis should include hamstring stretching.

 More information about Plantar Fasciitis can be found in the PTandMe injury center.